classtranscribe/LatexTranscribe/README.md

 - Build and run the backend Docker image:
     - CPU:
     ```sh
-    docker build -t latextranscribe -f server/Dockerfile.cpu ./server/
+    docker build -t latextranscribe-backend -f server/Dockerfile.cpu ./server/
-    docker run --name latextranscribe --rm -i -p 8000:8000 -t latextranscribe
+    docker run --name latextranscribe-backend --rm -i -p 8080:8080 -t latextranscribe-backend
     ```
     - GPU (CUDA >= 12.4):
     ```sh
-    docker build -t latextranscribe -f server/Dockerfile.gpu ./server/
+    docker build -t latextranscribe-backend -f server/Dockerfile.gpu ./server/
-    docker run --name latextranscribe --rm --gpus '"device=0"' -i -p 8000:8000 -t latextranscribe
+    docker run --name latextranscribe-backend --rm --gpus '"device=0"' -i -p 8080:8080 -t latextranscribe-backend
     ```
-- Go to `http://localhost:8000` and you should now see `The server is running!`
+- Go to `http://localhost:8080` and you should now see `The server is running!`
 ### Frontend
 - Build and run the frontend Docker image:
     ```sh
     docker build -t latextranscribe-frontend -f frontend/Dockerfile ./frontend/
-    docker run --name latextranscribe-frontend --rm -i -p 8080:80 -t latextranscribe-frontend
+    docker run --name latextranscribe-frontend --rm -i -p 8000:8000 -t latextranscribe-frontend
     ```
-- Go to `http://localhost:8080` and you should now see the frontend.
+- Go to `http://localhost:8000` and you should now see the frontend.

 ## Developing Locally
 - There are two options to develop locally.
-    ### Docker Compose Watch
+    ### Docker Compose Watch (Easy)
     - Run in the project root:
         ```sh
         docker compose up --build --watch
         ```
-    - Go to `http://localhost:8080` and you should now see the frontend.
+    - Go to `http://localhost:8000` and you should now see the frontend.
-    ### Local build without Docker
+    ### Local build without Docker (Better performance)
     #### Backend
     - Switch into the `server` directory:
         ```sh